vit-project/vit/COLOR.md

 Markers are highly configurable, including displaying them without color, and customizing the indicator text for all markers.

 For more information on marker and color settings, see the ```marker``` and ```color``` sections in the [default vit configuration file](vit/config/config.sample.ini).

+### Caveats

+ 1. [urwid](http://urwid.org), the library VIT uses for console rendering, does not appear to support discovering the default console colors.
+Therefore, it becomes impractical to support TaskWarrior's ```inverse``` color attribute.
+As a workaround, simply replace any color configuration that uses ```inverse``` with the exact foreground/background colors desired.
+When parsing TaskWarrior's color config, VIT removes the ```inverse``` attribute, which will lead to unexpected color output for the user -- therefore it is recommended to remove/override it anywhere it exists in the TaskWarrior color configuration.